fctucker/challenge/README.md

     * `transitionIn`: Describe the weather for the simulation including the sun, sky, ground, etc.
     * `getName`: Assign an internal name for your weather simulation
     * `getLabel`: Have a user friendly label to be displayed in the app to describe your weather simulation
-    * `addParticle` Call the appropirate D3 APIs to render a particle on the d3 SVG canvas
+    * `addParticle`: Call the appropirate D3 APIs to render a particle on the d3 SVG canvas
-    * `moveParticles` A method to describe the movement of a particle
+    * `moveParticles`: A method to describe the movement of a particle

 Furthurmore you will need to register the new weather type with the application.
 This can be done in `src/challenge.component.ts` by adding a line similar to the below in the `ngOnInit` method:
 `this.driver.addWeatherType(new Rain(this.driver));`